Theia01/theia01/README.md

 ### Hi there 👋

+🌱 I’m currently learning React
+🔭 I’m currently working on application based on the trend #howiseeyou on React Native ⚡ Fun fact: I use frequently gitmoji on my repo

 <!--
 **Theia01/theia01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.